 Our lady of the harbour

-Visitors are transported back through time at the Notre-Dame-de-Bon-Secours Chapel and Marguerite Bourgeoys Museum in the heart of Old Montréal.
+Visitors are transported back through time at the Marguerite Bourgeoys Historic Site in the heart of Old Montréal.
 Built in 1771 over the ruins of an earlier chapel, Notre-Dame-de-Bon-Secours also houses an archaeological site, plus a museum dedicated to Saint Marguerite Bourgeoys, the Frenchwoman who founded the Congregation of Notre Dame of Montréal and was the colony’s first teacher back in 1653 (Bourgeoys was canonized by the Vatican in 1982).
 Bourgeoys is buried in the church sanctuary.

-Notre-Dame-de-Bon-Secours is also known as the “Sailor’s Church” not just because it overlooks the harbour, but because it was famed in the 19th century for being a pilgrimage site for sailors who arrived in the Old Port.
+Notre-Dame-de-Bon-Secours is also known as the “Sailor’s Church” not just because it overlooks the harbour, but because it was famed in the 19th century for being a pilgrimage site for sailors who arrived in the Old Port of Montréal.
 Today, visitors can climb the chapel’s belvedere to join the “angels of Ville-Marie” and enjoy spectacular views of the Old Port and Old Montréal.

 Neo-gothic majesty in the heart of downtown

-The Christ Church Cathedral is a dramatic Neo-gothic structure, designed by architect and Gothic revivalist Frank Wills (1822–1856) who died before the cathedral was completed in the heart of downtown Montréal in 1859.
+Located in downtown Montréal, Christ Church Cathedral is a dramatic Neo-gothic structure designed by architect and Gothic revivalist Frank Wills (1822–1856) who died before the cathedral was in 1859.
 As is common with Gothic churches, the cathedral was built in the form of a cross.

 Victorian elegance inspired by faith